-GRK 1005 Greek Language
+Greek Language GRK 1005

 The course is designed for beginners and aims to offer a comprehensive knowledge and understanding of the Greek language.
 Students will have four classes per week throughout the year.
 By the end of the year students should be able to read Greek prose and verse texts.
-The textbooks are Wilding, Greek for Beginners and Hiner, Greek Comprehensions for Schools.
+The textbook is Reading Greek, Cambridge University Press.

-GRK 1007 Greek History: The Rise and Fall of Athens
+Greek History: The Rise and Fall of Athens